 The analyzer conforms to LXI Core 2011 Device standards.
 You can load LXI webpage conveniently through Ultra Sigma (right-click the resource name and select "LXI-Web").
-By default, some important information about the analyzer such as the model, manufacturer, serial number, description, MAC address and IP address is displayed on the webpage.
+By default, some important information about the analyzer such as the model, manufacturer, serial number, description, MAC address and IP address is displayed on the webpage shown as shown in the figure below.